antonioroberto1994/KernelISOMAP/README.md

 # Kernel ISOMAP

-A RBF-Kernelized version of ISOMAP (Isometric Mapping).
+An RBF-Kernelized version of ISOMAP (Isometric Mapping).
 A description of the algorithm can be found [here](https://scikit-learn.org/stable/modules/manifold.html#isomap).

 ## Prerequisites